-Mental health research at Manchester brings together psychiatrists, psychologists, epidemiologists, nurses, biostatistician, health economists and academic researchers.
+Mental health research at Manchester brings together psychiatrists, psychologists, epidemiologists, nurses, biostatisticians, health economists and academic researchers.

-We have made a real difference to changing the face of mental health treatment in the UK and internationally.
-We develop novel interventions for treating mental health problems, including new biological and psychological treatments, and work to make sure these are implemented into services for people with mental health problems and their carers.
+We develop novel interventions for treating mental health problems, including new psychological and biological treatments.
+We then adapt them to work across cultures and work to ensure that they are implemented into services for people with mental health problems.

 We have a large number of international collaborations and are translating much of our work into services in less developed areas in the world.

 Many of our staff work closely with NHS services, charities and public health bodies as well as industry, so the work we do has a big impact on the community.

 We aim to deliver research growth in this area by drawing on discovery and translational research in local hospital trusts and the community in order to achieve long-term NHS goals for the early detection and treatment of severe mental health problems.

 - Gaining a better understanding of the biological and psychological mechanisms that underpin severe mental illness.

 - Discovering, developing and delivering biological, psychological and digital interventions into practice.

 - understanding mechanisms that underpin suicide;